Phil Mickelson Profile

-Mickelson is a three-time Masters winner and has won three out of the four Major titles, except the US Open, where he's finished second a record six times.
+Mickelson is a three-time Masters winner and has won three out of the four Major titles.
+He became the oldest Major winner in history when landing the 2021 PGA Championship.

 The name Phil Mickelson has become a byword for longevity, with the famous left-hander spending 25 years in golf's top 50.

-For a long time, Mickelson carried the mantle of 'nearly-man', having been near the top for so long without ever breaking through.
-While he now has five Majors to his name, Mickelson has never been the world number one.
+For many years, Mickelson carried the mantle of 'nearly-man', having been near the top for so long without winning a Major.
+He finally ended that with victory in the 2004 Masters although he's never been the world number one.

 Naturally right-handed, Mickelson's famous left-handed swing was cultivated by mirroring his father.

 Despite still being active on the PGA Tour, Mickelson was inducted into Golf's Hall of Fame in 2012.

 He has amassed 45 Tour victories and collected over $90million in prize money, which puts him second only to Tiger Woods on the PGA Tour's Career Money Leaders list.

 Mickelson is among the most recognizable figures in the sport and has represented the United States in numerous Ryder Cups and Presidents Cups, including an unprecedented streak of 23 events between 1994 and 2018.